Breaking Down Barriers: GitLab and Jenkins in Modern DevOps

 3.8.
 Enhanced Visibility and Collaboration

-Visibility and collaboration are the lifeblood of successful DevOps.
+Visibility and collaboration are important for successful DevOps.
 GitLab promotes these principles:

 • Issue Tracking: GitLab provides robust features to manage tasks, bugs, and feature requests.